spintheweb/framework/SECURITY.md

 # Security Policy

 We value responsible disclosure.
-If you believe you’ve found a security issue in Spin the Web or the Webspinner sandbox, please email:
+If you believe you’ve found a security issue in Spin the Web or the Webspinner labs, please email:

 - security contact: security@spintheweb.org